-As you will already appreciate, online reviews for your business are essential to your online reputation and also count for your website’s SEO.
+As you will already appreciate, online reviews for your business are essential to your online reputation and are also a ranking factor for your website’s SEO.
 With a GMB account, you can respond to reviews and transform them into a two-way communication.
 It presents a great opportunity to thank your customers for their time and business.
-It also give you the opportunity to address negative reviews as well.
+It also gives you the opportunity to address negative reviews.
 For help managing negative Google reviews, read our article on posting negative Google reviews.

 Unlike other review services, there is no cost for Google my Business; it is absolutely free.

 #4 Bookings and Appointments

 If your company offers appointments or bookings, then you’ll be able to add an appointment link right to your forward facing profile in the SERPs.
 To further add to the accessibility you will gain you’ll be able to message clients directly from your GMB, have customers call from you from their Google Assistants, and even run some advertisements that link up with your website or GMB profile in order to give yourself an advantage over the competition.